LyonsLab/PhytoOracle/docs/4_StereoTopRGB_run.rst

 Running the StereoTopRGB Pipeline for Plant Area Data
 *****************************************************

-StereoTopRGB: This pipeline extracts plant area data from image files.
+This pipeline extracts plant area data from image files.
+This guide provides demo data you can use follow along with and ensure the pipeline is functional.

 Pipeline Overview
 =================